San Juan is the capital of and largest city in Puerto Rico.

-Traveling to San Juan isn't too safe for solo women; bear in mind that you should always walk in company, never alone.
+Traveling to San Juan isn't too safe for solo women; bear in mind that you should always walk in the company, never alone.
 Stay away from poorly lit and deserted streets and areas and from people that are visibly intoxicated or under the influence.

 So...
 How Safe Is San Juan Really?

 Unfortunately, San Juan couldn’t be described as a particularly safe country to visit.

-There are many problems that contribude to its general unsafety, like the health issues (Zika outbreak), ever increasing crime rates, as well as the government debt difficulties.
+Many problems contribute to its general unsafety, like health issues (Zika outbreak), ever-increasing crime rates, as well as government debt difficulties.